A case for Case A: detailed look at binary black hole formation through stable mass transfer: Method

 \section{Method}

 We use the binary population synthesis code \posydon v2.1.0 \citep{Fragos+23, Andrews+25} to create synthetic populations of BBH mergers at eight metallicities: $10^{-4}, 10^{-3}, 10^{-2}, 0.2, 0.45, 0.1, 1,$ and $2\Zsun$, with $\Zsun=0.0142$. \posydon uses grids of single- and binary-star models, computed using the 1D stellar evolution code \mesa \citep{Paxton+11, Paxton+13, Paxton+15, Paxton+18, Paxton+19,Jermyn+23} to evolve populations of single stars and binaries from ZAMS to, for example, BBH merger.
+These binary grids include self-consistent modeling of internal rotation and angular momentum transport in the stellar interior, between the two stars and the orbit of the binary.
 Here we focus our description of \posydon on aspects essential for BBH merger formation through SMT; for more specific details, see \citet{Fragos+23} and \citet{Andrews+25}.